Teontha, Kaithal

 Teontha is a village in Pundri Tehsil in Kaithal district of Haryana State, India.
 It is located 21 kilometres towards east from district headquarters Kaithal, 40 km from Karnal, 5 kilometres from Pundri and 125 kilometres from state capital Chandigarh 165 km from Delhi.

+History

+The royal sage manu performed penance here to attain salvation.
+This pond is known as Manokamna Teerth after the name of the sage.
+Local residents proudly claim that the shrine's pond has crystal glass stairs leading to the water.